-The Company has \$35,219,436 of current assets, which is primarily comprised of \$6,048,689 in cash and short-term investments, \$7,525,991 in accounts receivable and \$18,693,808 in inventory with an additional \$2,952,739 available under the Company's line of credit.
+The combination of the current inflationary period and rising interest rate environment creates additional risks and pressures on the Company's liquidity and capital resources.
+The Company has \$33,292,941 of current assets, which is primarily comprised of \$7,207,753 in cash and short-term investments, \$5,243,476 in accounts receivable and \$18,202,222 in inventory with an additional \$2,952,739 of an available line of credit.
 If the Company assumes zero growth, the combination of the Company's usual net working capital and the funds received is sufficient to fund the Company's operations.
 The combination of continued growth and/or the impact of COVID-19 constraints could require additional capital resources.

-At the reporting date, the Company had long-term financial debts amounting to \$4,327,968, including \$9,745 of long-term debt (as detailed under the "Long-Term Debt" heading of this MD&A and Note 14 of the interim condensed consolidated financial statements), note that \$11,822,261 of the debt under this category was reclassified to current liability as a result of the maturity date being February 1, 2023), \$663,074 of lease liabilities (as described more particularly under Note 13 of the interim condensed consolidated financial statements), \$1,140,000 relating to contingent consideration payable to the former shareholders of Purefarma, Voyage and Premium 5 (as described more particularly under Note 15 of the interim condensed consolidated financial statements), and \$2,515,149 relating to derivative liabilities issued as part of the consideration for the acquisition of Opticann and issued to Merida Fund III & IV (as described more particularly under Note 16 of the interim condensed consolidated financial statements).
+At the reporting date, the Company had long-term financial debts amounting to \$17,957,797, including \$16,898,371 of long-term debt (as detailed under the "Long-Term Debt" heading of this MD&A), \$897,832 of lease liabilities (as described more particularly under Note 11 of the interim condensed consolidated financial statements), and \$161,594 relating to derivative liabilities issued as part of the consideration for the acquisition of Opticann and issued to Merida Fund III (as described more particularly under Note 14 of the interim condensed consolidated financial statements).